WatForm/fortress/src/main/scala/fortress/operations/README.md

-# `fortress.msfol.operations` Package
+# `fortress.operations` Package

-The `fortress.msfol.operations` package contains operations on `Term`s, such as quantifier instantiation and type checking.
+The `fortress.operations` package contains operations on `Term`s, such as quantifier instantiation and type checking.

 ## Implementation Notes